-no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes;

-- · no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; - our investments will be in our target assets; and - we intend to hold the net proceeds of this offering and our concurrent private placement as cash or acquire high grade, short-term securities, such as securities guaranteed by Ginnie Mae, securities issued and guaranteed by Freddie Mac or Fannie Mae, short-term funds, as well as cash equivalents for temporary cash management until we identify and consummate one or more transactions that are consistent with our investment objective.
+- no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes; - no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; - · our investments will be in our target assets; and - we intend to hold the net proceeds of this offering and our concurrent private placement as cash or acquire high grade, short-term securities, such as securities guaranteed by Ginnie Mae, securities issued and guaranteed by Freddie Mac or Fannie Mae, short-term funds, as well as cash equivalents for temporary cash management until we identify and consummate one or more transactions that are consistent with our investment objective.

 These investment guidelines may be changed by our board of directors without the approval of our stockholders.
-Our board of directors has also adopted a separate set of investment guidelines and procedures to govern our relationship with Angelo, Gordon.